FF. Student Conduct & Discipline

 Lewd, vulgar, indecent or obscene conduct or expression on college property or functions off campus identified with South Plains College is strictly prohibited and will result in strict disciplinary measures.

 Students who violate safety and health requirements may be disciplined through academic and Student Code of Conduct sanctions.
 A student’s grade may be downgraded as a result of the student’s failure to properly observe safety procedures within the laboratory or shop.

 Reasonable standards of decency apply to the college community.
-The student should dress in a manner which does not distract from the academic atmosphere.
-Revealing attire or clothing carrying obscene or offensive slogans is not permitted.
+The student should not dress in a manner that distracts from the academic atmosphere such as: revealing attire or clothing carrying obscene or offensive slogans is not permitted.
 In all academic buildings, classrooms, offices, the Student Center, and dining facilities, students are required to wear shirts and shoes.

 The conduct or participation in activities such as threatening or obscene letters or electronic mail, disturbing telephone calls, bomb threats and false alarms by unknown persons are strictly prohibited.
 SPC maintains a zero tolerance policy on terroristic threats.
 Violations of this policy will result in strict disciplinary measures to include suspension and possible criminal charges.

 The removal of property belonging to the College or another person or the possession or transfer of such property constitutes an act of theft.
 SPC maintains a zero tolerance policy on theft.
-Violations of this policy will result in a one year suspension from the college.
+Violations of this policy may result in strict disciplinary measures to include suspension and possible criminal charges.